 You have your own definition of what that specifically means, and it is probably different from mine.
 But what is common to all of us is that we have desires, we all start somewhere and want to go somewhere.

 The powerful force that drives you to make a reality of what you are dreaming of is called ambition, and the place you want to go is your goal.
 Those goals might be material things, accomplishments, feelings, experiences, etc.

 Setting a goal is a way of saying to yourself “this is what I want, and I am ready to do what it takes to get it”.

 It all starts with a situation where you are discontent or with the desire to go from good to great.

 * I wish I had a better job.

 * I wish I had more friends.

 You dream about something different and you hope that one day maybe it will be.
 This is a wish.

-A wish can inspire you but will not change your life.
+A wish is imaginary and doesn’t create results.
+It can inspire you but will not change your life.